Ronnie Bunting: Assassination

 The attack was claimed by the Ulster Defence Association (UDA), but the INLA claimed the Special Air Service were involved.
-Despite seven doors being at the top of the stairs, all of the attackers went straight for the Bunting's bedroom.
+Despite seven doors being at the top of the stairs, all of the attackers went straight for the Buntings' bedroom.

 Upon his death, Bunting's body was kept in a funeral parlour on the Newtownards Road opposite the headquarters of the UDA.
 On the day of the funeral, as the coffin was being removed, UDA members jeered from their building.
 The IRSP had wanted a republican paramilitary-style funeral for Bunting but his father refused and had Bunting buried in the family plot of a Church of Ireland cemetery near Donaghadee.